grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Percy pointed to a hashed arc that ran across the chart passing by one side of the depot island.
 "Is that the actual fuckin' current Authority demarcation line?"

-"Yes."
-Said Hemi.
+"Yes," said Hemi.
 "Western Federated Socialists on the east side of it, Consolidated States of the Archipelago Islands on the west side of it."
 He looked at the date printed in the corner of the chart.
 "At least as of the printing of this chart, eight months ago."

 "So Shakes' line wasn't that far off.
 Not bad for off the top of a fuckin' tweaker head like that."